siberianfox/tinygwiki/TinyGv9j-Manual-Programming-and-Test-Instructions.md

 * You should be able to just re-open the Studio6 programming dialog.
 Most values will be the same, but you still have to APPLY the programmer, READ the chip, select MEMORIES, PROGRAM the chip, and then exit.

 ###Testing the Next Board
 * The previous board is probably still connected - at least in Coolterm's mind.
-When you plug in the next board you can probably skip the whole OPTIONS dialog as the next board will also come up as usbmodem001.
-You will need to hit the DISCONNECT button and CONNECT again to establish connection with the new board
+You will need to hit the DISCONNECT button and CONNECT again to establish connection with the new board.
+You can probably skip the whole OPTIONS dialog as the next board will also come up as usbmodem001.
+If the board does not connect go back to the options dialog, rescan, and look for the new board in the USB choices.